Best ways to remotely access and control your Mac: Ultimate guide

 How do I uninstall Microsoft Remote Desktop from Mac?

 It's not enough to just move the Microsoft Remote Desktop client to the Trash, you'll have to get rid of all user names, passwords, and system files generated since you've been using the client for remote access.
-The easiest way is to completely uninstall Remote Desktop with CleanMyMac X — it will delete all the associated files, too.
+The easiest way is to completely uninstall Remote Desktop with CleanMyMac — it will delete all the associated files, too.

 Or, you can uninstall the client manually: